How to Check If Your UK Cosmetic Surgeon Is Properly Qualified: GMC, Specialist Register and Board Certification Explained

 How to Check

-Checking is straightforward:
+Checking is straightforward and free:

 If a surgeon isn’t on the Specialist Register for Plastic Surgery, ask them directly about their training and qualifications.
 There may be a valid explanation — some experienced surgeons trained overseas and hold equivalent qualifications.
 But you deserve a clear answer.